stasgurevich/ros_pi_install/README.md

 - ROS Kinetic desktop (core components + rviz)
 - [ROS Control library](http://wiki.ros.org/ros_control)
-- Serial port ROS support via [serial](http://wiki.ros.org/serial)
+- GPIO Serial port pins - support via [ROS serial](http://wiki.ros.org/serial)
-- Apriltag 3 fiducial markers detection via (apriltag_ros)[http://wiki.ros.org/apriltag_ros]
+- Apriltag 3 fiducial markers detection via [apriltag_ros](http://wiki.ros.org/apriltag_ros)
 - Kinect 360 support via [openni_launch](http://wiki.ros.org/openni_launch) and [freenect_launch](http://wiki.ros.org/freenect_launch), tuned to work on RPi (remember to use USB 2 port)
-- RealSense R200 support, patched to use LIBUVC backend, patched to support newer GCC
+- RealSense R200 support, patched to use LIBUVC backend & to support newer GCC (remember to use USB 3 port)
-- Pi Camera support via [usb_cam](http://wiki.ros.org/usb_cam) (remember to use USB 3 port)
+- Pi Camera support via [usb_cam](http://wiki.ros.org/usb_cam)

 ## Notes

-*Takes a lot of time!* This script is created with intention to simplify the installation process.
-Anyway it takes about 4 hours to install and compile all the components on RPi4.
+*Takes a lot of time!* This script is created with intention to simplify the ROS installation process.
+Anyway it takes about 4 hours to download and compile all the components on RPi4.
 Tested on 4GB version with 16GB SanDisk Extreme SD card.
 In theory can be built on Pi3 with 1GB of RAM.

-ROS distro is located in folder `~/kinetic_ws`
+ROS distro workspace is located in `~/kinetic_ws`

 Boost 1.58 build from sources, not packages.
 Apt install gives compile errors, so I gave up and build it.